How does Google Search Engine works?

 Google Panda looks at various factors that you should keep in mind.

 Poor User Experience– I will explain with an example here.
 Let’s say you search for Sports News on Google.
 Now what you expect, information about sports news, right?
-But if in case Google shows you some news websites which is not related to Sports then there is no point to read that article.
+But if in case Google shows you some news websites which are not related to Sports then there is no point to read that article.

 So basically your content should be relevant and should focus on a particular keyword (Sports News).